FranciscoCostati/projetoPetit/task.md

 + create request for Url via postman
 + create HTML that lists the Turma to be edited
 + create javascript to edit Turma
+Implement function delete aluna
++ Create Rote to delete Aluna
++ create request for Url via postman
+- create HTML that lists the Aluna to be delet
+- create javascript to delete Aluna